jatadi/HostOptimizer-AirbnbAnalytics/README.md

-# HostOptimizer: Airbnb Analytics Tool
+# StaySavvy: Airbnb Analytics Tool

 HostOptimizer is a data-driven project designed to help Airbnb hosts optimize their listings for increased revenue, better guest satisfaction, and improved visibility.